EventGhost/EventGhost/_build/data/docs/writing_plugins.rst

 string.

 Now you can try if this really works.
-Start EventGhost, add your plugin to the tree and fire up the Add Action dialog.
+Start EventGhost, add your plugin to the tree and fire up the :guilabel:`Add Action` dialog.
 There you will now find a new group named "My New Plugin" and a single action named "HelloWorld" inside it.
 After you have added this action to your tree, you can execute it and you will then see the message "Hello World!" appearing in the logger.

 You may have noticed that the action is listed as "HelloWorld" because EventGhost has simply used the name of the class, but you might prefer to